 Refer to the diagram above and note the position of the four frame spacers.
-All the Frame Spacers should be positioned as shown, with the holes sitting vertically.
-The rear Frame Spacer has one untapped hole, with the countersunk (CSK) side to the bottom of the frame.
+The rearmost frame spacer has a plain hole that is countersunk on one side.
+The countersunk side should be towards the underside of the chassis.
+The frame spacers should be positioned as shown, with the holes sitting vertically.

-Take the left hand main-frame and, making sure that the bosses of the axle bushes are pointing to the outside fit the four frame spacers to the inside face using the M3 brass screws.
+Take the left hand main-frame and, making sure that the bosses of the axle bushes are pointing to the outside, fit the four frame spacers to the inside face of the frame using the M3 brass screws.